Token Turing Machines are Efficient Vision Models: Evaluation

 \subsection{Experimental Setup}

-\textbf{Training:} Training was conducted on high-performance computing systems equipped with up to 40 NVIDIA A100 GPUs (40GB).
-We follow ViT training recipes laid out in~\cite{how_to_train_your_vit_2022}.
-Specifically, we pre-train our models on ImageNet-21K~\cite{imagenet21k}, and subsequently fine-tune them on ImageNet-1K~\cite{imagenet_cvpr09}.
-For semantic segmentation, we initialize our backbone models with the fine-tuned ImageNet-1K weights.
+\textbf{Training:} We follow ViT training recipes laid out in~\cite{how_to_train_your_vit_2022}.
+Specifically, we pre-train our models on ImageNet-21K~\cite{imagenet21k}, and subsequently fine-tune them on ImageNet-1K~\cite{imagenet_cvpr09} at 224px image resolution.
+For semantic segmentation, we initialize ViTTM backbone models with fine-tuned ImageNet-1K weights.
+We compare against ViT-B/16 backbones fine-tuned at 224px for fair comparison.
+Our training recipes are included in the Appendix.

 \textbf{Measurement:} FLOP measurements were performed with the \textit{fvcore} library~\cite{fvcore_lib}, and latency was measured using the PyTorch \textit{benchmark} module~\cite{torch_benchmark} with a batch size of 256.
 Segmentation experiments and benchmarking were performed using the MMSegmentation library~\cite{mmseg2020}.
 Benchmark and evaluations were performed on both a single 80GB A100 GPU and a 24GB A30 GPU.
-For reproducibility, our code is open source.

 \textbf{Notation:} We denote our ViTTM configurations as follows: ViTTM-B$_{(49, 64)}$ is a ``ViTTM-B model with 49 process tokens and 64 memory tokens".
 For models \textit{without} memory tokens (\ie baseline models), we use $\phi$ to denote the absence of memory tokens.